American Revolution: National debt

-The national debt fell into three categories after the American Revolution.
+The national debt fell into three categories after the Revolutionary War.
 The first was the $12 million owed to foreigners, mostly money borrowed from France.
 There was general agreement to pay the foreign debts at full value.
 The national government owed $40 million and state governments owed $25 million to Americans who had sold food, horses, and supplies to the Patriot forces.
-There were also other debts which consisted of promissory notes issued during the war to soldiers, merchants, and farmers who accepted these payments on the premise that the new Constitution would create a government that would pay these debts eventually.
+There were also other debts which consisted of promissory notes issued during the war to soldiers, merchants, and farmers who accepted these payments on the premise that the new nation would create a government that would pay these debts eventually.

+The Americans struggled to pay off the French loans; they ceased making interest payments to France in 1785 and defaulted on installments due in 1787.
+In 1790, however, they resumed regular payments on their debts to the French.
 The war expenses of the individual states added up to $114 million, compared to $37 million by the central government.
 In 1790, Congress combined the remaining state debts with the foreign and domestic debts into one national debt totaling $80 million at the recommendation of first Secretary of the Treasury Alexander Hamilton.
 Everyone received face value for wartime certificates, so that the national honor would be sustained and the national credit established.

+Accounts with the French government were settled in 1795 when James Swan, an American banker acting as agent for France, helped refinance the United States’ remaining debt to France.
+The American government issued bonds in the amount of the remaining debt and sold them publicly, with the proceeds going to France through Swan.
+The United States no longer owed money to foreign governments, although it continued to owe money to private investors both in the United States and in Europe..
+This allowed the young United States to place itself on a sound financial footing.